marict/nanoGPT-llm-extraction/README.md

 pip install requests
 ```

-Launch training in the cloud using your API and SSH key:
+Launch training in the cloud using your API and SSH key.
+The helper script now
+opens an SSH session and runs the training command interactively so you can
+watch the logs directly:

 ```bash
 export LAMBDA_API_KEY=YOUR_KEY